 The BIT Module verifies the basic performance of the MBTS.
 The module consists of an Interrogator section, a Level Detector and Phase Demodulator section, and a Microcontroller section.
-The Interrogator section generates ATCRBS and Mode S interrogation signals that verify the performance of the demodulation circuits in the IDR Module.
+The Interrogator section generates ATCRBS, Mode 4, and Mode S interrogation signals that verify the performance of the demodulation circuits in the IDR Module.
 The Level Detector section verifies the amplitude and phase performance of all reply output signals generated by the Reply Generator and Upconverter Modules.
 The Microcontroller section controls both of these processes through the generation of timed digital test stimuli in response to commands communicated from the PCC Module.

-Figure 45.
+Figure 46.
 Built In Test Module Front and Rear Views

-Figure 46.
+Figure 47.
 BIT RF Block Diagram

-Figure 47.
+Figure 48.
 BIT Processor and IF Block Diagram

 BIT measurements are performed when the MBTS powers up and upon operator request.
 BIT Module interrogation signals are generated through the use of a set of stored modulation data sequences.
-The data sequences when applied to the RF modulating circuits form ATCRBS type 2, 3/A, B, and C, plus Mode S Roll-Call and All-Call test interrogation patterns.
+The data sequences when applied to the RF modulating circuits form ATCRBS type 2, 3/A, B, and C, Mode 4, plus Mode S Roll-Call and All-Call test interrogation patterns.
 Pulse timing, width, duration, or other pulse parameters are not operator controllable features.
 Data received by the Process Control and Communications Module from the IDR Module is evaluated against expected received data patterns for errors.
-A BER of greater than 1 x 10^{-4} causes a fault condition and generates a MBTS service request.
+A BER of greater than 1×10^{-4} causes a fault condition and generates a MBTS service request.

 The Level Detector section of the BIT Module verifies the operation of all processor controlled reply generation circuits.
-The Reply Generator is set to operate in CW mode.
-The BIT Module makes signal strength measurements as each Reply Generator and Upconverter attenuator or phase control bit is toggled.
-The measurements are compared against predetermined pass/fail criteria.
+The Reply Generator is set to generate CW and pulsed signals.
+The BIT Module makes CW signal strength measurements as each Reply Generator and Upconverter attenuator or phase control bit is toggled.
+Pulsed signals from the Reply Generator are demodulated and analyzed.
+Both measurements are compared against predetermined pass/fail criteria.
 Unexpected or improper signal operation results in a fault condition and generates a MBTS service request.